toejough/dictmerge/README.md

 The default resolver function will:
 * resolve any keys whose values match in both dictionaries to a single key/value pair to be added
 * resolve keys whose values are both dictionaries to a recursively merged dictionary
+* throw if there are keys whose values are different

 #how